-It’s always a possibility, but a fairly unlikely one.
-In Queensland we have Stinger Season from around November to May, it’s when the water is warm enough for the deadly Irukadje and Box jellyfish.
+It’s always a possibility you’ll encounter one, but a fairly unlikely one.
+In Queensland we have Stinger Season from around November to May, it’s when the water is warm enough for the deadly irukadje and box jellyfish.

 Your chances of getting stung on the reef are lower than on the shore.
 In stinger season you will always be required to wear a full body stinger suit, only your face and finger tips are exposed.

 They are terribly inelegant but do the job.